WebPredict/angular-2-interview-questions/README.md

 **What are the attributes that you can define in an NgModule annotation?**

-A: declarations, imports, exports, providers, bootstrap
+A: Declarations, imports, exports, providers, bootstrap

 **What is the difference between a module's forRoot() and forChild() methods and why do you need it?**